 The dose required for acne scar filling is variable, it depends on the patient’s anatomy, the scars and how quickly the patient wants to achieve their results

-Our doctors will assess the scarring and decide on the best dose after taking a history and examining the patient.
+Our injector will assess the scarring and decide on the best dose after taking a history and examining the patient.
 If a patient has a history of complications with dermal fillers, or if their budget is small or if they want a more subtle result, then a smaller dose might be chosen to start with.

 For volume replacement. it would depend on the anatomy how much is required.